valterb/spritesheet-utility/README.md

 Program has two sections, <em>Create spritesheet</em> and <em>Preview spritesheet</em>.<br />
 <br />
 The first one includes a small utility that allows you to flip and resize individual images and then save them.<br />
-To create a spritesheet prepare a folder with the images required (can be anywhere on the disk, does not need to be in the application folder).<br />
+To create a spritesheet prepare a folder with the images required (can be anywhere on the disk c:\, does not need to be in the application folder).<br />
 As described in the CGE Guide ( https://castle-engine.io/manual_intro.php ), image names must end with an underscore followed by a numerical index (e.g. image_1.png, image_2.png).
 It is good practice to use zeros to complete the number if the images are more than 9 (... image_09, image_10 ...).<br />
 Open any image in the series then define Padding and Columns.
 <ul>